ucrcsedept/course-support/learning_modules/docker/docker-setup/README.md

 <details>
 <summary>Windows</summary>

-1. First, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) here for your appropriate OS and processor.
+1. First, install <a target="_blank" rel="noopener noreferrer" href="https://www.docker.com/products/docker-desktop/">Docker Desktop</a> here for your appropriate OS and processor.
 You may need to create an account.

 2. Open a Powershell terminal as admin by going to the start menu, searching for Powershell, right clicking Powershell, and click Run as Administrator.